 As we said at the beginning, the trip to the Berlengas is well known in Portugal due to the wind and strong waves, and there is no good way to avoid them – to go to the Berlengas, we have to take the boat trip.

 However, it is not always windy and wavy.
-It’s relatively easy to see if it’s going to be a harsh trip or not; when it’s very windy, it’s very likely that the sea is choppy.
-You can also ask the operators – in our experience, they are honest and let you know if the trip is going to be more or less complicated.
+It’s relatively easy to see if it will be a harsh trip; when it’s very windy, the sea is very likely to be choppy.
+You can also ask the operators.
+In our experience, they are honest and will let you know if the trip will be more or less complicated.

 The crossing to the Berlengas takes between 20 and 45 minutes, depending on the boat and sea conditions.
 Traveling on faster boats is usually more expensive, and the boat also undulates a lot more.
-In addition to possible seasickness, when there are very fast boats in difficult conditions, the trip ends up being very hard with the boat constantly hitting the waves.
+In addition to possible seasickness, when there are very fast boats in difficult conditions, the trip becomes very hard with the boat constantly hitting the waves.

 The different tours to the Berlengas